 - Host a lunch-and-learn.

 - Create a company channel and add your team.
-Then, celebrate team members who finish first, or finish in the least amount of time.
+Celebrate team members who finish first, or finish in the least amount of time.

 - Set up challenges based on how many Skill or Role IQs your team members have taken, or by proficiency increased over time.